chunshen1987/iEBE/EBE-Node/ResultCollector/DBR_readme.txt

 1. Registering a database
 -----------------------------

 The module is designed to constantly keep a connection open for efficient data reading/writing.
 A connection is open when a database file is "registered", which can be done during initialization or by calling the registerDatabase function.
 Once a database file is registered, it will keep open until it is been closed explicitly, or when another registration is issued (by the registerDatabase function).
+If a connection is closed, the database file is still registered and any subsequenctial read/write operations will re-open the connection.
 Changes are only written to the database file upon closing so a close action *MUST* be performed (either via closeConnection function or registerDatabase function) in order to make changes to the real database files.
 See the section "commit changes" for more information.

 To create a SqliteDB object and register a database filename at the same time just pass the filename to the constructor, and the registered database name can be echoed vis the getRegisteredDatabase member function, for example:
 >>> from DBR import *